aryna-yukhnevich/dev/README.md

 └── replacements.json
 ```
 In the `sample_settings` directory, you will find sample configurations that you can use as a template.
 After copying them to the `settings` directory, fill in the necessary values according to your requirements (please refer to [Configuration Steps](#configuration-steps)). \
 During the CDK deployment process, these configuration files from the `/config/settings` directory will be uploaded to the S3 bucket automatically.
-If any modifications are made to the configuration files locally, you would need to redeploy stacks. \
+If any modifications are made to the configuration files locally, you would need to redeploy the stacks in order to apply the changes.
-**Note:** Always ensure that the settings you utilize are up-to-date.

 ## Configuration Files